 Tomb of Lady Fu Hao, Yinxu, Henan, China.
 Available under a Creative Commons License

 Development of the Chinese script continued, writing has survived on oracle bones and bronze vessels.
 About 1,000 characters of the 5,000 characters used in Shang times are still recognizably similar to those of today.
-The character for ‘shang’ is found in modern day words relting to trade and business (for example shāng wù 'business, enterprise') suggesting that with the Shang came the first economic development in China.
+The character for ‘shang’ is found in modern day words relating to trade and business (for example shāng wù 'business, enterprise') suggesting that with the Shang came the first economic developments.
 The Chinese calendar system of leap months and ten day weeks was developed.
 In metalwork, they developed the ability to cast elaborate, massive bronze vessels which was unrivaled in the world at the time.
 Around 12,000 bronze vessels have survived to the present day.
-The tomb of Lady Hao , the only intact Shang tomb to survive to modern times shows the sophistication of the culture with a diverse range of ornate objects.
+The tomb of Lady Hao is the only intact Shang tomb to survive to modern times; it shows the sophistication of the culture with a diverse range of ornate objects.
 Buried with their rulers were their many attendants.

 General Nao Chi